JoeyStanley/real/_posts/2019-11-20-reshaping-vowel-formant-data-with-tidyr.md

 library(tidyverse)
 ```

 Let's start with a regular dataset.
 This is one that I've used in lots of my other blog posts.
-I sat ay my kitchen table and read about 300 words.
-The audio was processed using DARLA's fully automated option: it was automatically transcribed, then force-aligned with ProsodyLab (back then DARLA used ProsodyLab instead of the MFA), and then formants were automatically extracted using FAVE.
+I sat at my kitchen table and read about 300 sentences.
+The audio was processed using DARLA's fully automated option: it was automatically transcribed, then force-aligned with ProsodyLab (DARLA used ProsodyLab instead of the MFA back then), and then formants were automatically extracted using FAVE.
+Not the cleanest method, but it's good enough for this post.
 My guess is that if you've used FAVE before, the output will look very similar to your own data.

+<span class="sidenote">Note that I'm using the `read_csv` function instead of `read.csv`.
+The one with the underscore will preserve the original column names, like "F1@20%", even if it's hard to work with them down the road.
+Meanwhile `read.csv` will replace troublesome characters with periods, so that "F1@20%" becomes "F1.20.".
+I'll use the underscore version in this post, which has ramifications for code later on.
+If things crash for you, check to see that you read your data in with `read_csv`.</span>
 ```r
 joey_raw <- read_csv("http://joeystanley.com/data/joey.csv") %>%
     print()